'Dope' Director On Geekdom, The N-Word And Confronting Racism With Comedy

 BEATTY: (As Mr. Bailey) I suggest you go in a different direction.
 Write something personal about you, your family, your life.

-MOORE: (As Malcolm) I mean, I could write about the typical I'm from a poor, crime filled neighborhood, raised by a single mother, don't know my dad, blah blah.
+MOORE: (As Malcolm) I mean, I could write about the typical I'm from a poor, crime-filled neighborhood, raised by a single mother, don't know my dad, blah blah.
 It's cliche.
-This here - this this is creative.
+This here – this is creative.
 This shows that I'm different.
 This is the kind of essay that Harvard wants from their students.

 RICK FAMUYIWA: Yeah, yeah.
 I mean, that's so much of how we define ourselves and I think in particularly with young kids like Malcolm who don't have a lot of positive influences, pop culture almost becomes a larger part of that self-discovery and how you define yourself.